 Recap supports integration with Kucoin through a read-only API key.
-Once connected, we pull in your transaction history and set up a realtime connection to your account.
+Once connected, we retrieve your transaction history and set up a real-time connection to your account.

-Step 2 - Log in to Kucoin and create a new read-only API key
+Step 1 - Create a new read-only API key in Kucoin

-Go to your profile (top right) and select API Management
+Go to your Kucoin profile (top right) and select API Management

 Enter an API Name "recap" and API passphrase of your choice and confirm